pneug/pneug/README.md

 ### Hi there 👋

-I am a Computer Science master student at TUM.
+I am a Computer Science master student at TUM, currently in Pittsburgh at Carnegie Mellon University as a Visiting Researcher.

 I am especially interested in the topics of: